samschott/desktop-notifier/README.md

 ## Features

+Where supported by the native platform APIs:

-* Clickable notifications (requires platform support)
+* Clickable notifications
-* Notifications with buttons (requires platform support)
+* Notifications with buttons
 * Notifications with reply fields
 * Asyncio integration to execute callbacks on user interaction
 * Notification sounds
 * Limit maximum number of notifications shown in the notification center